Best Buy built-in ovens

 - We use roasting trays and a plastic turkey to see what you'll really fit into an oven, to uncover the most spacious ones.

 How we uncover the best built-in ovens

-As well as investigating just how well an oven performs at cooking, we also take into account how easy it is to use.
+We've tested all kinds of ovens, including single, double, gas and electric models, as well as modern self-cleaning options, so that you can find one to suit you.
+As well as investigating just how well an oven performs, we also take into account how easy it is to use.
 Our experts assess, among other things, how easy the oven is to set, the clarity of the markings on the dials, whether you can see inside when cooking is underway and how easy it is to load and unload items from both the oven and the grill.
-If you go for a Which?
-Best Buy oven, you can be sure it will be great at cooking and also be a pleasure to use.
+If you choose a Which?
+Best Buy oven, you can be sure it will be great at cooking and a pleasure to use.

-- Speed of heating: You'll want a hob that won't keep you waiting as it heats up to the right temperature.
-We time how long each oven takes to reach 180°C - the quickest manage this in less than four minutes, while slow ovens will have you waiting nearly three times as long.
+- Speed of heating: Your oven shouldn't keep you waiting as it heats up to the right temperature.
+We time how long each oven takes to reach 180°C - the quickest do it in less than four minutes, while slow ovens can take nearly three times as long.

 Built-in oven reviews you can trust

 Models from the biggest oven brands on the market – including AEG, Belling, Bosch, Hotpoint, Neff, Whirlpool and Zanussi – are tested in the Which? lab.
 We've discovered that sometimes even the best-known brands don't always come up with the goods.
 But there are some fantastic ovens out there at great prices.
 In fact, there's a difference of more than £900 between our cheapest and most expensive Best Buy ovens, so read our reviews to find one to suit you.